wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ### Application Monitoring

 The Wavefront Collector for Kubernetes automatically starts collecting metrics from many commonly used applications:
-* The collector has a telegraf plugin to collect data from telegraf application sources, such as Redis, RabbitMQ. etc.,
+* The collector has a Telegraf plugin to collect data from Telegraf application sources, such as Redis, RabbitMQ. etc.,
+* The collector auto-discovers endpoints using labels.
+See [Auto Discovery](auto-discover" endpoints scrape using labels).
 * The collector also scrapes Prometheus metric endpoints such as API server, etcd, and NGINX.

 The following diagram illustrates this: